wahyuputranto/carikerja-frontend-candidate/API_DOCUMENTATION.md

 ### 6. Candidate Dashboard (Protected)

 #### GET /api/v1/applications
-Get list of job applications.
+Get list of job applications with their status and timeline.

 **Success Response (200):**
 ```json